FailAcademy/learning/wdp-vancouver/_slides/week-08/03-angular-router.md

 # Agenda

+1. Introduce the browser history API
-1. Introduce the Angular Router
+2. Introduce the Angular Router
-2. Add Routes to our app using the Angular CLI
+3. Add Routes to our app!

 ---
 template: inverse